Consent given to OBCA corporation to continue under the Canada Business Corporations Act.

-UPON the resubmission of an application (the "Application") of Southern Cross Resources Inc. (the "Corporation") to the Ontario Securities Commission (the "Commission") requesting an updated consent of the Commission to continue into another jurisdiction pursuant to clause 4(b) of the Regulation;
+UPON the application (the "Application") of BRC Development Corporation (the "Applicant") to the Ontario Securities Commission (the "Commission") requesting a consent from the Commission for the Applicant to continue in another jurisdiction, as required by subsection 4(b) of the Regulation;

 AND UPON considering the Application and the recommendation of the staff of the Commission;

-2. The Corporation is proposing to resubmit an application to the Director appointed under the OBCA for authorization to continue under the Canada Business Corporations Act, R.S.C.
+1. The Applicant intends to apply (the "Application for Continuance") to the Director under the OBCA for authorization to continue under the Canada Business Corporations Act, R.S.C.
 1985, c.
-C-44, as amended (the "CBCA"), pursuant to section 181 of the OBCA (the "Application for Continuance").
-The Director previously authorized the Corporation's continuance on July 6, 2004, which authorization has expired.
+C-44, as amended (the "CBCA"), pursuant to section 181 of the OBCA.

-3. Pursuant to clause 4(b) of the Regulation, where a corporation is an offering corporation under the OBCA, the Application for Continuance must be accompanied by a consent from the Commission.
+2. Pursuant to subsection 4(b) of the Regulation, where a corporation is an offering corporation under the OBCA, the Application for Continuance must be accompanied by a consent from the Commission.

-4. The Corporation is an offering corporation under the OBCA and is a reporting issuer under the Securities Act, R.S.O.
+4. The Applicant is an offering corporation under the OBCA and is a reporting issuer under the Securities Act, R.S.O.
 1990, c.
 S.5, as amended (the "Act").
-The Corporation is also a reporting issuer in the province of New Brunswick.
-The Corporation's common shares are listed for trading on The Toronto Stock Exchange.
+The Applicant is also a reporting issuer in the Provinces of British Columbia and Alberta.
+The Applicant's authorized share capital consists of an unlimited number of common shares and the Applicant's outstanding common shares are listed and posted for trading on the TSX Venture Exchange.

-5. The Corporation is not in default of any of the provisions of the Act or the regulations or rules made under the Act and is not in default under the security legislation of any other jurisdiction where it is a reporting issuer.
+6. The Applicant is not in default of any of the provisions of the Act or the regulations or rules made thereunder and is not in default under the securities legislation of any other jurisdiction where it is a reporting issuer.

-6. The Corporation is not a party to any proceeding or to the best of its knowledge information and belief, pending proceeding under the Act.
+8. The Applicant is not a party to any proceeding or, to the best of its knowledge, information and belief, pending proceeding under the Act.

 AND UPON the Commission being satisfied that to do so would not be prejudicial to the public interest;

-THE COMMISSION hereby consents to the continuance of the Corporation under the CBCA.
+THE COMMISSION HEREBY CONSENTS to the continuance of the Applicant as a corporation under the CBCA.